 Scams & Frauds - How to avoid becoming a victim

-Did you know that the holiday season is not only the busiest shopping season of the year, but also the biggest scam season of the year?
+Every season is now scam season!
 It's easy to fall victim, unless you know what to look for.

 - "Secret Shoppers" - Yes, secret shoppers do exist.
 However, they will never hire you over the phone or internet.
 Secret shoppers work directly for the companies they evaluate.
 They will never post the job opening on Facebook or Craigslist.
 You would apply directly with the company and interview in a local store or office for the position.

 - "Personal Assistant" - These are normally Online, Facebook or Craigslist ads looking for personal assistants and/or personal shoppers to help during the holiday season.